irispixel/vscode-dartsass/README.md

   1. `dartsass.targetDirectory`: Default: Empty.
 The target directory to write the generated css files.

      This can be an absolute directory or a directory, relative to project root.
-  1. `dartsass.targetMinifiedDirectory`: Default: Empty.
+  1. <s>`dartsass.targetMinifiedDirectory`: Default: Empty.
 The target directory to write the generated minified css files.

       This can be an absolute directory or a directory, relative to project root.

       If this property is empty, then the value defaults to `dartsass.targetDirectory` .
-If `dartsass.targetDirectory` is also empty, then this value defaults to the same directory as that of the source files.
+If `dartsass.targetDirectory` is also empty, then this value defaults to the same directory as that of the source files.</s>
+      This property has been deprecated since 0.5.0.
+Use only `targetDirectory` for output files.
+See #25 for more details.

    1. `dartsass.sassBinPath`: Default: Empty.

        Eg: `/usr/local/bin/sass` PATH of global sass compiler binary to compile sass / scss files.